-- build a new infrastructure for the secondary mortgage market; - contract the enterprises' market presence and shrink them; and - maintain its attempts to prevent foreclosures and to keep money for mortgage loans available.143 made explicit when FHFA released its own strategic plan titled Preparing a Foundation for a More Efficient and Effective Housing Finance System.144 The agency's overarching strategy incorporates key components of its more specific plan for the enterprises under conservatorships in order to "set the stage for recovery and an improved system of housing finance."
+- build a new infrastructure for the secondary mortgage market; - contract the enterprises' market presence and shrink them; and - maintain its attempts to prevent foreclosures and to keep money for mortgage loans available.

+A few months later, in October 2012, the agency's general objective to prepare for housing reform was made explicit when FHFA released its own strategic plan titled Preparing a Foundation for a More Efficient and Effective Housing Finance System.
+The agency's overarching strategy incorporates key components of its more specific plan for the enterprises under conservatorships in order to "set the stage for recovery and an improved system of housing finance."
 FHFA sees its conservatorship work of contracting the enterprises and building a new mortgage market infrastructure to be part of its more general goal of preparing for the future of housing finance.
-146